sharmatejas2003/Food-Factory/README.md

-# 🍔 FoodFrenzy – Online Food Ordering System
+# 🍔 Food-Factory – Online Food Ordering System

-FoodFrenzy is a **Spring Boot–based RESTful web application** designed to simulate a real-world online food ordering platform.
+FoodFactory is a **Spring Boot–based RESTful web application** designed to simulate a real-world online food ordering platform.
 It allows users to browse food items, place orders, and manage restaurants efficiently using a scalable backend architecture.

 ---